mobizt/ReadyMail/README.md

     String text;
 } IMAPStatus;
 ```
-The [negative value](/src/imap/Common.h#L9-L18) of `errorCode` var represents the error of process otherwise no error.
+The [negative value](/src/imap/Common.h#L9-L18) of `errorCode` value represents the error of process otherwise no error.

-The `state` var represents the `imap_state` enum to show the current state of sending process.
+The `state` value represents the `imap_state` enum to show the current state of sending process.

-The `text` var shows the status information details which included the result of process and `errorCode` and its detail in case of error.
+The `text` value shows the status information details which included the result of process and `errorCode` and its detail in case of error.

 The code below shows how to get the information from the `IMAPStatus` data in the `IMAPResponseCallback` function.